-Before your speak them out loud at your wedding ceremony, speak them privately and out loud to yourself.
-You will be able to tell in listening to yourself if the words you have chosen convey what is most important to you.
+Before you share your personal vows at your wedding ceremony, speak them privately and out loud to yourself.
+You’ll be able to tell in listening to yourself if the words you have chosen convey what is most important to you.
 Or if they sound silly or trite.
 This is yet another good reason to start earlier than later!

 Feel free to run your ideas past me, as well.
+Having someone else look over what you’re writing who has some experience can make a big difference so your intentions are clear.
 I’m happy to lend my experience as you are writing your own wedding vows.

 Everyone has their preferences.
 I honor yours.
 When you’d like to talk about my conducting your wedding, please fill out our Contact Us form.
 Your information is always valued and never taken for granted, sold or loaned to anyone.